What is Propane?

 - Used as a primary component for chemical synthesis.

-- Used as a source of energy in motor vehicles, water heaters.
+- Used as a source of energy in motor vehicles, and water heaters.

 - Used as improvised explosive devices.